drewletcher/text-data-parser/README.md

 ---

-In the source code the html-data-parser.js program and the Javascript files in the /test folder are good examples of using the library modules.
+In the source code the text-data-parser.js program and the Javascript files in the /test folder are good examples of using the library modules.

 ### Hello World

-[HelloWorld.html](./test/data/html/helloworld.html) is a single page HTML document with the string "Hello, world!" positioned on the page.
-The HtmlDataParser output is one row with one cell.
+[HelloWorld.text](./test/data/text/helloworld.text) is a single page Text document with the string "Hello, world!" positioned on the page.
+The TextDataParser output is one row with one cell.

 ```json
 [